-Clearwater's sales denominated in U.S. dollars were approximately 41.0% of first quarter sales in 2010.
-Based on 2009 sales, a change of 1% in the U.S. dollar rate converted to Canadian dollars would result in a \$1.1 million change in sales and gross profit.
-In addition, approximately 25.0% of sales in the first quarter of 2010 were denominated in Euros.
+Clearwater's sales denominated in U.S. dollars were approximately 42.7% of second quarter sales in 2010.
+Based on 2009 sales, a change of 1% in the U.S.

+dollar rate converted to Canadian dollars would result in a \$1.1 million change in sales and gross profit.
+In addition, approximately 22.6% of sales in the second quarter of 2010 were denominated in Euros.
 Based on 2009 sales, a change of 1% the Euro rate as converted to Canadian dollars would result in a \$.7 million change in sales and gross profit.
-Also, 13.0% of sales in the first quarter of 2010 were denominated in Japanese Yen.
-Based on 2009 annual sales, change of 1% the Yen rate as converted to Canadian dollars would result in a change of \$0.3 million in sales and gross profit.
+Also, 11.9% of sales in the second quarter of 2010 were denominated in Japanese Yen.
+Based on 2009 annual sales, change of 1% the Yen rate as converted to Canadian dollars would result in a change of 1% the Yen rate as converted to Canadian dollars would result in a change of \$0.3 million in sales and gross profit.